 So I decided to try a different architecture:

-instead of regenerating the index page anew, we'll patch it - this would require having some expected markup in the index page
+instead of regenerating the index page anew, script patches it - this would require having some expected markup in the index page

 search would also be a nice addition

-and ability to change template a bit more freely then in bashblog
+and ability to change template a bit more freely than in bashblog

 That's how lazyblog was born.